brokyo/seeker_ii/README.md

 **Envelopes** — [Envelope Component](lib/etc/td_components/seeker_ii_envelope.tox) Clock-driven triggers with TD-based envelope parameters.
 Cool with rhythms.

-**Try:** Connect an envelope to a noise TOP that's connected to a Displace TOP.
-Trigger consistent
+**Try:** Connect an envelope to the offset parameter on a noise TOP that's connected to a Displace TOP.
+Try slow triggers with long release times.

 ## W/Tape | Mode (3A)